boris-kz/CogAlg/README.md

 Full introduction: <www.cognitivealgorithm.info>

 Intelligence is a general cognitive ability, ultimately the ability to predict.
 That includes planning, which technically is a self-prediction.
-Any prediction is interactive projection of known patterns, hence the first step must be pattern discovery.
-Which has two stages: comparison among inputs, then clustering of matching inputs into higher-order patterns.
+Any prediction is interactive projection of known patterns, hence the first step must be pattern discovery (more common but obfuscating term for that is unsupervised learning).
 These definitions are not terribly radical, pattern recognition is a core of any IQ test.
-But I don't know of any conceptually consistent implementation, so my design is from the scratch.
+But there is no conceptually consistent implementation, thus my design is from-the-scratch, although with many widely used elements.

 For excellent popular introductions to cognition-as-prediction perspective see “On Intelligence” by Jeff Hawkins and “How to Create a Mind“ by Ray Kurzweil.
 On a technical level though, they and most everyone else use neural nets, which work in very coarse statistical fashion.
 Capsule Networks, recently introduced by Geoffrey Hinton et al, are more local and selective by multiple instantiation parameters.
-But they still start with weighted summation per parameter, which degrades the data before comparison and evaluation.
+But they still start with weighted summation per parameter, which degrades the data before any comparison and evaluation.

 In the next section, I define atomic comparison and resulting patterns, then describe a hierarchically recursive algorithm of search for incrementally complex patterns.
-The following two sections compare my scheme to ANN, BNN, and CapsNet.
+The following sections compare my scheme to ANN, BNN, and CapsNet.
 This is an open project, we need help with design and implementation: [WIKI](https://github.com/boris-kz/CogAlg/wiki).
 I pay for contributions or monthly if there is a track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).

 ### Outline of my approach